-- 5) In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326)" ("ASU 2016-13").
+- 4) In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326)" ("ASU 2016-13").
 ASU 2016-13 requires that financial assets measured at amortized cost be presented at the net amount expected to be collected.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis.
 The income statement reflects the measurement of credit losses for newly recognized financial assets, as well as the expected credit losses during the period.
 The measurement of expected credit losses is based upon historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 Credit losses relating to available-for-sale debt securities will be recorded through an allowance for credit losses rather than as a direct write-down to the security.
 ASU 2016-13 is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption is permitted as of the fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-The Company is currently evaluating the impact of the guidance on its consolidated financial statements. - 6) In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flow Classification of Certain Cash Receipts and Cash Payments (Topic 230)" ("ASU 2016-15"), which addresses a few specific cash flow issues with the objective of reducing the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
+The Company is currently evaluating the impact of the guidance on its consolidated financial statements. - 5) In August 2016, the FASB issued ASU 2016-15, "Statement of Cash Flow Classification of Certain Cash Receipts and Cash Payments (Topic 230)" ("ASU 2016-15"), which addresses a few specific cash flow issues with the objective of reducing the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 ASU 2016-15 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted, including adoption in an interim period.
-The Company is currently evaluating the impact of this new pronouncement on its consolidated statements of cash flows.
+The Company is currently evaluating the impact of this new pronouncement on its consolidated financial statements. - 6) In May 2017, the FASB issued ASU 2017-09, "Compensation Stock Compensation (Topic 718) Scope of Modification Accounting" ("ASU 2017-09"), which gives direction on which changes to the terms or conditions of share-based payment awards require an entity to apply modification accounting in ASC Topic 718.
+In general, entities will apply the modification accounting guidance if the value, vesting conditions or classification of the award changes.
+ASU 2017-09 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+Early adoption is permitted, including adoption in an interim period.
+The Company does not expect the implementation of this new pronouncement to have a material impact on its consolidated financial statements.